Muadh-Adekunle-Monsuru/University-Notes/STA 201/STA Past-Papers Notes.md

 With samples more than 30, **sample standard deviation** is an estimate of population standard deviation.

 The confidence intervals are quoted as a mean and range.

+List and explain any four properties of a good estimator

+Define Regression analysis

+what are the characteristics of good sample

+what is hypothesis testing